schollii/pypubsub/docs/development/dev_index.rst

 - Clean out the `dist/` folder
 - Generate the source and wheel distributions: `python setup.py bdist_wheel sdist`
-- Upload to PyPI: twine upload dist/\*:
+- Upload to PyPI: `twine upload dist/\*`
-- Verify new release info and links on pypi.python.org
+- Verify new release info and links on https://pypi.python.org
-- Create new branch (tag) in remote master repository
+- Create new branch (tag) in github
+- Verify documentation updated on pypubsub.readthedocs.io
-- Confirm installation will work: attempt to install locally via PyPI, then import from Python shell
+- Confirm installation will work: attempt to install locally via PyPI, then import from Python shell and verify version

 Py2Exe and cx_Freeze